ThomasCalle/BOOTCAMP_The-fire-of-ambition-ignites/README.md

 # Overview

 ## The Challenge:
+#### The Process.
+I initialized and configured a GitHub repository to maintain version control for this project.
+The project utilizes GitHub pages to easily publish this project for other to view.
+I initially created the HTML backbone then styles the borders and flex boxes to get an idea of how to make the divs flow into place.
+Once done, I added all the CSS classes and queries to make the style have a easy flow.

 1. View the optimal layout for the component depending on their device's screen size.
 2. See a hover state on desktop for the Sign Up call-to-action.
 3. Improve website responsiveness to cater to various screen sizes and devices.